StructuredLabs/preswald/stack_overflow_developer_trends/README.md

 - **Dynamic filtering** of available countries based on selected country groups.
 - **Clear instructions and user-friendly navigation**.
 - **Responsive UI** with interactive visualizations.
+- **Salary Comparison Table** in the 'Compare Countries' dashboard showing average, median, and salary ranges.

 ### 📌 **Updated Deployment Instructions for README.md**
 Here’s how we should structure the deployment section to closely match the official coding assessment guide while making it specific to your project: